 “It would have been amazing because we had a little celebration to just run off down the tunnel.
 It would have been the first Golden Goal.
 That was the shout, although it was at the other end so it might have been a long run.”

-To hear more stories about Euro 96, Gazza, Tottenham and Steve Sedgley being the original worm eater, listen to the brilliant Quickly Kevin, Will He Score? podcast, which returns for its third series in March.
+To hear more stories about Euro 96, Gazza, Tottenham and Steve Sedgley being the original worm eater, listen to the brilliant Quickly Kevin, Will He Score? podcast.